Lootcode-Dev/lootcode/src/problems/vectara/combinations/problem.md

 ## Input

-Input will consist of an array of _n (1 ≤ n ≤ 9)_ numbers, separated by spaces, which represent the identifier of a given home.
+Input will consist of an integer _n (1 ≤ n ≤ 9)_, representing the number of homes to be put into combinations.
+The next line will represent an array of _n_ numbers, separated by spaces, which represent the identifier of a given home.

 ```
+3
 1 2 3
 ```